Instance on Points Node

 The selection of index for every selected point, only used when Pick Instances is true.
 By default the point ID is used, or the index if that doesn’t exist.
 Negative values or values that are too large are wrapped around to the other end of the instance list.

 The Euler rotation for every instance.
 This can use the rotation output of nodes like Distribute Points on Faces and Curve to Points.
-Yet an Euler rotation can also be created from a direction vector like the normal with the Align Euler to Vector Node.
+An Euler rotation can also be created from a direction vector like the normal with the Align Euler to Vector Node.

 The size of each generated instance.